 Registering is a two steps action.

-- you need to register to the practical sessions you intend to take part in during the first week of April
+- you need to register for the practical sessions you plan to attend during the first week of April

 - 150€ for full price registration